Converting a English Linen Closet into a DIY Pet Room

-This is how I converted our English linen closet into, a DIY Pet Room, for my 5 cats.
-You can also do this DIY for smaller dogs or if you have a crate trained larger dog.
+This is a DIY on how I converted our English linen closet into, a Pet Room for my 5 crazy cats.
+This space would also be great for smaller dogs or even if you have a crate trained larger dog.

 I find living with animals and keeping a home clean can be challenging.
 They are messy, and trash your house in seconds, but the unconditional love they give is truly incomparable.
 This is what prompted us to create a Pet Room for my 5 cats.
 This rooms many use, is to house their liter box, supplies, water and food station, which keeps my house cleaner.

 In our new home, we had the option to create a larger laundry room by closing in our foyer.
 Our prior laundry room was tiny, so we chose to implement this option.
 This change left us with a large “English Linen Closet”.
 Prior to moving in we predetermined that this area would make a great Pet Room for our cats.
 Above is a before picture of the room as an English linen closet.
 I know, not many shelves for a “linen closet”, I thought the same thing.